Telescope Resources and More

 Although telescopes gather light from the object(s) in its field of view, it’s the eyepiece, not the telescope, that magnifies the image at the focal point!
 Larger aperture telescopes gather more light.

-Determining what eyepiece (ocular lens) to use for a particular celestial object requires a basic knowledge of how to calculate the eyepiece’s power and field of view, as used in your specific telescope.
+Determining what eyepiece (ocular lens) to use for a particular celestial object requires a basic knowledge of how to calculate the eyepiece’s magnification and field of view, as used in your specific telescope.
 The two documents, linked below, explain those “formulas” and more quite well.

 Telescope Image Orientation – Why Is Everything Upside-Down?